A partially satirical look at English vs. American English (WIP)

 Undoubling

 Simplified English seems to have something against consecutive letters (or should that be leters?)
 Here are some examples.
+The double consonant spelling seems to be accepted as a variant in most cases. e.g. 'worshipped', 'fillet'.

 bannisterbanister